robinstaudinger/Junction2018_winwinsolution/readme.md

 The source files for SAP0 are in the SAP0 folder.

-However, to call SAP0 you will have to set up a Twilio and Google Cloud account and provide the respective API keys.
+### To call SAP0 you will have to set up a Twilio and Google Cloud account and provide the respective API keys.

-Run SAP0:
+#### Run SAP0:
 cd SAP0
 python answer_phone.py